mattiamtzlr/ratatoskr/README.md

 <img src="./img/mms_config_field.jpg" align="right" height="25%">

-In the top right of your MMS program, you will find a box titled _Config_.
+At the top right of your MMS window, you will find a box titled _Config_.

 - Press the `+` button to create a new configuration.
     - Choose any _Name_